ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 t1 - t0
 ```

-    ## Time difference of 9.274688 mins
+    ## Time difference of 8.658647 mins

 Note the `Sys.time()` calls and the `t1 - t0` algebra at the bottom of the code block.
 This is a method I often use to keep track of the computation time for longer operations.
-In this case this code block took just under ten minutes to complete on my laptop.[^7] YMMV.
+In this case this code block took just under nine minutes to complete on my laptop.[^7] YMMV.

 The output of `matchthem()` is an object of class `mimids`, which is a list of 4.